jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 41: July 16th, 2017

+**Today's Progress**: Coded for 220 minutes.
+Pair-programmed with Remik and worked on intermediate algorithms on FCC.
+Finished 8.
+Also worked on WP tutorial.
+Currently at 43%.

+**Thoughts**: There is a possibility of me being able to finish the fCC cert before I start work on August 7th! :D

 ### Day 40: July 15th, 2017

 **Today's Progress**: Coded 360 minutes.
 Pair-programming with Rachel on Twitch TV.